risingwavelabs/risingwave-docs/versioned_docs/version-1.5/manage/access-control.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/access-control/" />
 </head>

 RisingWave uses a user-based access control to handle authentication and authorization.
-Privileges can be granted to or revoked from users to control what actions can be performed on different object levels.
+Privileges can be granted to or revoked by users to control what actions can be performed on different object levels.

 When creating a user, the administrator of an organization can determine the system-level permissions and set a password.
 The system permissions and the user names can be revised with the `ALTER USER` command.
 For details about the system permissions, see [System permissions](/sql/commands/sql-create-user.md#system-permissions).